1st Czechoslovak Army Corps in the Soviet Union: Formation

 Large parts of the Ukrainian Soviet Socialist Republic had been liberated by 1943 and 1944, allowing the Czechoslovak units to recruit Volhynian Czechs who were technically Soviet citizens.
 Around 12,000 enlisted, becoming the core of the post-war Czechoslovak Army.
 At the same time, thousands of Slovak prisoners of war, captured or deserted from Slovak Army, were regrouped and trained as the new parachute unit.
 This enabled to build the army corps.

-The corps was created on April 10, 1944 at Chernivtsi and his headquarters moved to Sadagura.
+The corps was created on April 10, 1944, at Chernivtsi and his headquarters moved to Sadagura.
 The 1st Czechoslovak Army Corps consisted of three (later four) infantry brigades and of tank, artillery, engineer and other support units.
 Some of these units were later reorganized into higher independent units, such as Tank Brigade and Mixed Air Division.
 While most of the Czechoslovak units served as part of the Corps, some may have been detached for operations with Red Army formations and units as required.

-In late autumn 1944, when parts of Czechoslovakia (Ruthenia and western Slovakia) were already liberated, a new infantry brigade was formed and the support units transformed into higher units.
+In late autumn 1944, when parts of Czechoslovakia (Ruthenia and eastern Slovakia) were already liberated, a new infantry brigade was formed and the support units transformed into higher units.